 Information

-M Brandon Cotter They/Them
+M. Brandon Cotter 󺀠/THEM

 b.1988

-Is a non-binary settler and multidisciplinary artist living and working in so-called Vancouver, Canada, on the unceded lands of the xʷməθkwəy̓əm (Musqueam), skwxwú7mesh (Squamish) and səl̓ílwətaʔ (Tsleil-Waututh) nations.
+Is a non-binary settler and multidisciplinary visual artist living and working in so-called Vancouver, Canada, on the unceded lands of the xʷməθkwəy̓əm (Musqueam), skwxwú7mesh (Squamish) and səl̓ílwətaʔ (Tsleil-Waututh) nations.

 My artistic practice spans painting, drawing, collage, bricolage, poetry and furniture.
 My approach to art-making is guided by intuition, curiosity and research.